Joint Ventures

 • The share of authority, control, revenues, profits, gains, expenses, risk and losses that is allocated to the proprietary member in the venture or arrangement shall be proportional to the contributions made by that proprietary member to the venture or arrangement, so that neither USC nor the venture or arrangement confers or provides an impermissible private benefit.
 In particular, the proprietary member shall be paid no more than reasonable compensation or fair market value that is proportional to its contributions.

-Senior administration for USC in consultation with the OGC will also determine whether any approvals are required from the board or committee of a board of USC.
+Senior administration for USC in consultation with OGC will also determine whether any approvals are required from an appropriate board or committee of the University or USC Health System or its subsidiaries and affiliates.

 5. Procedures

-OGC and University Finance, Office of the Comptroller must be engaged prior to entering into negotiations about a potential Joint Venture agreement.
-University Finance will defer to HSC Finance as appropriate.
+OGC and University Finance, Office of the Comptroller or the Health System Finance Office, as appropriate, must be engaged prior to entering into negotiations about a potential Joint Venture agreement.

 6. Forms